The Hunger

 Story Breakdown

 The horror unfolds through carefully crafted atmosphere and escalating dread.
 Five-thousand-year-old vampire Miriam promises her lovers the gift of eternal life.
 When John, her cellist companion for centuries, discovers that he has suddenly begun growing old, he attempts to seek out the help of Dr. Sarah Roberts, a researcher on the mechanisms of aging.
-The film uses both psychological terror and visceral scares, building tension through what's unseen as much as what's shown.
+Director Tony Scott uses both psychological terror and visceral scares, building tension through what's unseen as much as what's shown.
 The pacing allows for breathing room between scares, making each frightening moment more effective.

 Narrative Structure